 - Planning — The planning phase begins with the identification and definition of grid needs, then translates these needs into requirements.
 This phase results in an analysis-based decision as to whether or not to proceed with energy storage procurement as a viable and cost-effective solution.

 - Procurement — At this project phase, project managers should confirm the status of any site-specific commissioning requirements that will be in effect during the project construction and start-up processes.
-Goods or services necessary to comply with these requirements should be procured and organized to be on site when needed.
+Goods or services necessary to comply with these requirements, including the proper electrical testing solutions, should be procured and organized to be on site when needed.

 - Deployment — The deployment phase of a project occurs after the procurement.
 It is during this phase that equipment is installed and most of the verification tests are performed.
 The tests should be verified, and the project schedule should coordinate the planned tests during the deployment and integration phase of a project.